Whether you're operating a small coffee shop or a bustling breakfast buffet, this guide will help you pick out the toaster that best suits your needs!

 Commercial Pop-Up Toasters

 A "big brother" to the toasters found in most homes, commercial pop-up toasters work by lowering the bread/bagel slices into a heating chamber, where the product is toasted using heating elements.
-They can't compete with a conveyor toaster in sheer output and they are basically limited to toasting bread, bagels, and similar items, but a pop up toaster is a perfect solution for small diners, coffee shops, and other areas with relatively small demands.
+These toasters are perfect during lower volume meals since they conserve more energy than conveyor toasters.
+While they can't compete with a conveyor toaster in sheer output and are limited to toasting mostly bread, bagels, and similar items, a pop up toaster is still an ideal solution for small diners, coffee shops, and other areas with relatively small demands.

 Things to Consider: